zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuresentinel/_index.md

 ## Onboarding Azure Sentinel

 Azure Sentinel uses the Log Analytics agent to collect Windows and Linux server's log files and forwards them to Azure Sentinel, the data collected is stored in a Log Analytics workspace.
-Since you cannot use the default workspace created by Azure Security Center (ASC), a custom one is required and you could have raw events and alerts for ASC within the same custom workspace as Sentinel.
+Since you cannot use the default workspace created by Microsoft Defender for Cloud, a custom one is required and you could have raw events and alerts for Defender within the same custom workspace as Sentinel.

 * You will need to create a dedicated Log Analytics workspace and enable the Azure Sentinel solution on the top of it.
 For that you can use this [ARM template](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azuresentinel/arm/sentinel-template.json) that will create a new Log Analytics Workspace and define the Azure Sentinel solution and enable it for the workspace.
 To automate the deployment edit the ARM template [parameters file](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azuresentinel/arm/sentinel-template.parameters.json), provide a name and location for your workspace: